IshaanDugar/Python-Zoom-LogBot/README.md

 # Python-Zoom-LogBot
 There you have it, an auto-logger for your Zoom meetings.

+### YOU MUST HAVE THE PYTHON LANGUAGE INSTALLED ON YOUR DEVICE FOR THIS TO WORK
 Now, for you to use it, follow these steps for setting up your bot successfully.

 From the 'Zoom' folder from this repository, you will find files like 'Mon.csv', 'Tue.csv'.etc.